yellowdog/python-examples/README.md

 **Bash Script Arguments and Environment**

-The Bash script or Docker Container can optionally be supplied with command line arguments and environment variables using the `ARGS` and `ENV` fields in `config.toml`, e.g.:
+The Bash script or Docker container can optionally be supplied with command line arguments and environment variables using the `ARGS` and `ENV` fields in `config.toml`, e.g.:
 ```toml
 ARGS = ["foo", "bar=5"]
 ENV = {E1 = "one", E2 = "two"}